cscart/docs/en/user_guide/addons/banners_management/add_banner.rst

 .. hint::

-    If you have many banners, and your version of CS-Cart or Multi-Vendor is 4.7.1 or newer, you'll be able to use to use the built-in search to find the banners you need.
+    If you have many banners, and your version of CS-Cart or Multi-Vendor is 4.7.1 or newer, you'll be able to use the built-in search to find the banners you need.

 .. image:: img/add_banner_03.png
     :align: center